simonweppe/simonweppe.github.io/README.md

   Server address: http://0.0.0.0:4000/
   Server running... press ctrl-c to stop.
 ```

-### Note: if you are using this repo and now get a notification about a security vulnerability, delete the Gemfile.lock file.

 ## To run locally (not on GitHub Pages, to serve on your own computer -USING LOCAL INSTALL OF JEKYLL)